AndreiD/HangmanGo2/README.md

-  help        Help about any command listGames   Shows your saved games newGame     Starts a new game resumeGame  Resums a gamewith id.
+  help        Help about any command listGames   Shows your saved games newGame     Starts a new game resumeGame  Resumes a game with id.

 Flags:
   -h, --help   help for Hangman